CoronaWhy/task-vt/README.md

 To get started working with this repo please see the [Getting Started Guide](https://github.com/CoronaWhy/task-vt/wiki/Getting-Started-Guide).
 Also check out if any [Existing Resources](https://github.com/CoronaWhy/task-vt/wiki/Interesting-External-Resources) might be helpful to get you started.

-Best of luck and thank you for all your hard work in this fight.
+Best of luck and thank you for all your hard work in this fight!